 Over 2,800 HEROES filled the Dartmouth Green on October 22 to support CHaD Kids.
 The 12th annual CHaD HERO, was a day filled with both celebration and remembrance.
 HEROES of all ages participated in the 5K walk or 1-mile family-fun run, the 5 or 7-mile hike, the 50 or 25 mile bike ride, the 5 K run or the half marathon.
 Spectators cheering on the racers also enjoyed a festive, family-centered event with food trucks, the Positive Tracks KidZone, and live entertainment in downtown Hanover.

-To date, this important charity event has generated $843,000 and, with fundraising continuing into November, is on track to hit this year’s goal of generating $850,000 to support vital CHaD programs and services.
+To date, this important charity event has generated over $870,000, exceeding this year’s goal of $850,000 to support vital CHaD programs and services.
 In addition to our HERO participants, our thanks goes out to the 550 volunteers who supercharged this incredible autumn day.

 “This is always one of the best days of the year, even when the weather isn’t as beautiful as it was today,” said Dr. Keith Loud, Physician-in-Chief at CHaD.
 “I always leave with a bounce in my step, not only because of the funds raised to help us advance child health, but because of the incredible feeling of support from our community.”

 A select group of young HEROES saw their fundraising boosted by the super powers of Positive Tracks.
 This Hanover-based non-profit provided a youth challenge grant to encourage participants ages 23 and under to get active and give back.
 Those young racers generated over $50,000, which was ultimately doubled thanks to the match by Positive Tracks.